 Mixing The Colours: Women Speaking About Sectarianism

-With the recognition that sectarianism is not simply a problem of men and football and that people experience sectarianism differently, Mixing The Colours is addressing how intra-Christian sectarianism affects women in diverse communities and addresses their exclusion from previous research and societal dialogue.
+With the recognition that sectarianism is not simply a problem of men and football and that people experience sectarianism differently, Mixing The Colours addresses how intra-Christian sectarianism affects women in diverse communities, and their exclusion from previous research and societal dialogue.

 “There has been a real lack of engagement with women on this [issue].”

 Frequently, women are seen in a stereotypical way as passive ‘victims’ of sectarianism, and as the casualties of domestic violence after football matches.
 Mixing The Colours has challenged and diversified this view of women’s role in sectarian issues in Scotland.

 This project places women at the forefront of the debate and the research, and explores their wider experience of community safety in their homes and streets in a context of anti-social behaviour, hate crime and gendered violence.

 Mixing The Colours facilitated women-only creative dialogue sessions between July 2013 and March 2015 to encourage women to develop, implement and lead on effective and sustainable solutions to sectarianism.
 As the project moves beyond March 2015, the focus will be on sharing the perspectives and experiences of these women through the Mixing The Colours Film and the short stories and poems contained in the Mixing The Colours Publication.
 Our aim is to engage diverse groups of women on an intergenerational and intersectional level, and to listen to their experiences and build their confidence on the subject of sectarianism.

 “This was a really nice workshop.
 It’s made me want to write much more and made me realise my own experience is important.”